FabioDev86/front-end-mentor/body-fat-calculator/DEVLOG.md

 First I changed the name of the ContextProvider from SpotsProvider to DataProvider.
 Then the name of the spots from {pectoral, abdomen, quadricep} to {spot1, spot2, spot3} so that they can be for either male or female.

 Now that I've added the button I can focus on the styling.

+## 31 Jul 2023
+Apparently, using div to group input element is a bad idea.
+Switching to fieldset.